Loway/QueueMetricsJsonConfigurator/MakeADump.md

 ./queuemetrics-config-read.php > qmconfig

-An optional one - Step 4: Copy it to your new machine
+An optional one - Step 4: Copy it into your new machine
 -----------------------------------------------------

 After have changed the configuration in order to point to your new machine; delete all its configurations (the robot account in use won't be deleted):